grpc-ecosystem/awesome-grpc/readme.md

 - [grpc-kotlin](https://github.com/rouzwawi/grpc-kotlin) - A protoc plugin for generating native Kotlin bindings using coroutine primitives for gRPC services
 - [gapic-generator-kotlin](https://github.com/googleapis/gapic-generator-kotlin) - Generates coroutine-based gRPC Kotlin client libraries from a protocol buffer description of an API
 - [grpc-kapt](https://github.com/google/grpc-kapt) - Annotation driven gRPC clients & servers in Kotlin with coroutines
+- [sisyphus](https://github.com/ButterCam/sisyphus) - Finding a gRPC backend framework?
+Spring/Protobuf/gRPC/http-transcoding/kotlin all in one.

 <a name="lang-perl"></a>
 ### Perl